Anand (1971 film): Music

-The musical score and songs were composed by Salil Chowdhary.
-One of the songs, "Kahin Door Jaab Din Dhal Jaye" was originally composed as a Bengali song 20 years prior, "Amay proshno kare" and the original sung in Bengali by him is available on YouTube.

-The lyrics were written by Gulzar and Yogesh.
-Gulzar wrote the poem "Maut Tu Ek Kavita Hai", which is narrated by Amitabh Bachchan.
+The background score and songs were composed by Salil Chowdhury, with lyrics by Gulzar and Yogesh.
+Gulzar also wrote the poem 'Maut Tu Ek Kavita Hai,' which is narrated by Amitabh Bachchan.

-Before confirming Chowdhary for songs, Mukherjee approached Lata Mangeshkar to get the songs composed, as she had already worked as a music director in Marathi films under the pseudonym of "Anandghan".
-She, however, politely refused the offer and decided to sing the songs in the film rather than composing them.
+Before confirming Salil Chowdhury to compose the songs, Mukherjee approached Lata Mangeshkar, as she had previously worked as a music director in Marathi films under the pseudonym 'Anandghan.'
+However, she politely declined the offer to compose and chose to sing the songs in the film instead.

+One of the songs, 'Kahin Door Jab Din Dhal Jaye,' was originally composed 20 years earlier as a Bengali song titled 'Amay Prashna Kore Neel Dhrubatara,' and was sung by Hemant Kumar.

+The background music used in the emotional scenes of the film is based on the tune of the song "Koi Hota Jisko Apna" from Mere Apne, which was released later the same year.
+The music for both films was composed by Chowdhury.

+Anand was one of Rajesh Khanna's few films that do not feature his longtime collaborator Kishore Kumar in their soundtracks.

 Awards

-Home media

-Numerous DVD editions entered the market by companies like "Digital Entertainment Inc.", Shemaroo Entertainment and "Eagle Home Video".
-These were released as non-restored, non-re-mastered editions and bare-bones, devoid of supplementary features.

-Eagle Home Video came out with a restored edition on Blu-ray, preserving the original aspect ratio in 4:3 pillar box and a DTS Master Audio (HD) in 2.0.
-The restoration took place in Shemaroo Studios.

 Impact

 Till the time of the release of Anand, the star of the film, Amitabh Bachchan, was not recognized in public.
 Sharing the incident on Twitter, a fan-Aashish Palod reminded him of how he got recognition from the film.
 On the release day of the film, Bachchan went to a petrol pump to fill up the tank of his car and no one recognized him.
 But, after the release of the film in the evening, when he went to the same petrol pump for a refill, the public started identifying him.
-Bachchan posted on Twitter, "this is a true happenstance .. it was the petrol pump at Irla, on SV Road."
+Bachchan posted on Twitter, "this is a true happening .. it was the petrol pump at Irla, on SV Road."